longturn/freeciv21/docs/General/Manuals/client-manual.rst

 The client interface is broken down into a collection of sections.
 From the top, the sections are:

-* :strong:`Menu Bar`: As with most programs, Freeciv21 is no different and has a menu bar at the top.
+* :strong:`Menu Bar`: Like many programs, Freeciv21 has a menu bar at the top.
 For details see `Menu Bar`_.
 * :strong:`Top Function Bar`: This top bar is a big aspect of playing any Freeciv21 game.
 More details are available in the `Top Function Bar`_ section.
 * :strong:`The Main Map`: This is the main canvas of the game.
 This is where your empire will either thrive